(First published in 2014)

 Apparently I wasn’t entirely happy with this answer and my brain was mulling it over more in my sleep, because the next day I woke up with more to say.

 Essentially I want my photos to look like my memories (which are warm, rich, colourful and occasionally fuzzy).
 I love to see exchanges of emotion.
-I like the silly stuff, the moments of joy, the messy truth.
-I want to soak up and retain as much of the feeling of a gig as possible.
+I like silly stuff, moments of joy, messy truth.
+I want to demonstrate as much of the emotion of a gig as possible.
 I want to be able to point to a picture and say ‘that’s what it felt like’.
 That's what I want the people IN the photos to come away with too.
-Sometimes, SOMETIMES - I get it right, and that's probably the main reason I haven't packed it all in - I know that the next significant moment could be just around the corner.
+Sometimes, I get it right, and that's probably the main reason I haven't packed it all in - I know that the next significant moment could be just around the corner.

 I usually favour colour over black and white.
 I also don't 'clean' pictures - stage furniture is messy.
 Microphones and leads get in the way.
 If there's none of that in a gallery it's not going to be a true impression of how things were.
 Also I overshare.
 Common advice (and common sense) is to limit the number of photos you publish, but that's never been how I roll.

-Don’t take photos for other people.
-Do what you care about.
+Final words: unless you're shooting to spec for a client (which is an entirely different kettle of fish!) shoot what you care about.
 Be present.
 Immerse yourself.
 Make something that’s yours, that feels right to you.
 If you believe in it, chances are that feeling will be communicated to others.
 Nothing is ever as satisfying or as motivating or as authentic as doing your own thing.
 I think that’s the key to your work becoming recognisably yours.